katysaintin/hors-kadre-yvelines/articles/24_IAMirror.md

 ---

+## What actually works — for the record

+If you have ADHD and want to try this, here's what made the difference for me:

+**1. Brain dump first, structure later**
+Don't organize before you write.
+Just type everything you know.
+Ask Claude to structure it after.
+The blank page disappears.

+**2. Give it your context once, explicitly**
+Tell Claude who you are, how you think, what you need.
+It adapts within the conversation — faster than you'd expect.

+**3. Use it for the friction points, not everything** Administrative documents, starting emails, structuring complex thoughts.
+Not for thinking — for translating thinking into form.

+**4. Let it be wrong**
+The 25+2=28 moment taught me something.
+An imperfect tool you actually use beats a perfect one you abandon after three days.

+---

 ## For the brains that don't fit the tools

 If you're neurodivergent — ADHD, autistic, dyslexic, or just wired differently than the systems built around you — you've probably experienced this.